 Women are already known to be physically weaker than men.
-Now they are legally classified as emotionally weaker as well.
+Now the Ninth Court has legally classified them as emotionally weaker as well.
 They have been deemed incapable of independently negotiating and working things out with others at work, as men feel they are expected to do.

 It is tempting to say the ruling infantilizes working women.
 It may do just that, but it also gives them power – the power of emotion – which it denies to male workers.
 It tells women that, unlike men, they need not prove their mettle and follow the working man’s dictate, “The tough get going when the going gets tough.”
 It tells them, “Show your fears and cry.
 You can intimate your male boss into walking on eggs around you and expecting little of you.”